-D. In certain limited circumstances, and with advance approval of Departmental management, an Employee who works additional shifts of four (4) hours or more will be eligible to receive either an equal amount of time off on another date, or additional compensation at their regular rate of pay.
-These circumstances are limited to the following:

-- 1. The additional shifts are due to another provider being on a Leave of Absence for a period of thirty (30) days or longer. - 2.
-The additional shifts are due to a staffing vacancy that remains unfilled for a period of thirty (30) days or longer.

-In no event may an Employee receive compensation under Section 1 and also receive either equal time off or compensation pursuant to this Section 2 of this Article for the same hours worked.

-E. In the event an Employee works an additional shift of at least four (4) hours under the circumstances described in Section 2, paragraph D above, the Department will make all reasonable efforts to provide the Employee with an equal amount of time off on another date within three (3) months of the extra shift being worked, on a date to be mutually agreed upon by the Employer and supervisor.
+- A. In certain circumstances, and with advance approval of Departmental management, an Employee who works additional shifts of four (4) hours or more will be eligible to receive either, at the Employee's discretion, either an equal amount of time off on another date, or additional compensation at their regular rate of pay, plus any applicable shift premiums.
+These circumstances include but are not limited to the following: - 1.
+The additional shifts are due to another provider being on a Leave of Absence. - 2.
+The additional shifts are due to a staffing vacancy. - 3.
+The additional shifts are to meet the PTO or other needs of the work unit to accommodate benefits usage. - B. In the event an Employee works an additional shift of at least four (4) hours and chooses not to receive the additional pay, the Department will make all reasonable efforts to provide the Employee with an equal amount of time off on another date within three (3) months of the extra shift being worked, on a date to be mutually agreed upon by the Employee and supervisor.
 At the time the work is occurring and by mutual agreement, the time frame for providing this equal time off may be extended to six (6) months after the additional shift(s) worked.
-Only in the event that this time off on another date cannot be accommodated within the time frames specified above, the Employee will be paid for the additional shift(s) at their regular rate of pay.
+In the event that this time off on another date cannot be accommodated within the time frames specified above, the Employee will be paid for the additional shift(s) at their regular rate of pay plus any applicable shift premiums. - C. In the event an Employee has contracted a communicable disease that under UMH policies requires them to remain out of work for a specified period, and the Employee had committed to working an additional shift that qualified for an incentive pay or additional compensation, the Employee shall suffer no loss and qualify for the incentive pay/additional compensation.